Boston University School of Law,

 Suing on behalf of hundreds of Missouri municipalities, the City of Maryland Heights sought back taxes on TracFone's wholesale and resale sales of prepaid wireless service.
 TracFone and the class reached a mutually agreeable settlement after TracFone obtained summary judgment against the class on all claims for back taxes on wholesale sales.

 Opting out of the class action lawsuit, the City of Springfield likewise sued TracFone for back taxes.
-In similar tax litigation, Springfield traditionally received a substantial individual-settlement premium in excess of its projected payments as a class member.
+In similar tax litigation, Springfield had traditionally received a substantial premium in excess of its projected payments as a class member.
 The TracFone lawsuit proceeded to trial on the issue of damages after TracFone refused to pay Springfield's typical premium.

 John sat first chair in the Springfield trial, which was the first in the nation involving an adjudication of the proper methodology for identifying internet access charges among bundled services under the Internet Tax Freedom Act.
 The final judgment was roughly half of TracFone's last settlement offer (and an amount substantially below the City's projected recovery had it not opted out of the class).